How to Raise Chickens -

 how to raise

 own backyard.
-Information on chickens and bantams
+Information on chickens and bantams for raising

 organic, urban chickens for eggs or meat.

 can be very

 satisfying, and you don't have to live on a farm to be able to collect

 your own eggs every day - you can raise backyard chickens too.
 As long